 As a small or solo practice, you may not have the ability to compete against larger law firms in terms of some SEO-related activities, like building a large website with loads of blog posts, but you can beat out competitors by focusing on building positive online reviews that boost SEO and attract attention from potential clients.

-One of James Publishing & Attorney Marketing’s own clients, personal injury attorney Loren Etengoff, has more than doubled his caseload by focusing on generating positive online reviews.
+One of James Attorney Marketing & Attorney Marketing’s own clients, personal injury attorney Loren Etengoff, has more than doubled his caseload by focusing on generating positive online reviews.
 After using the James Online Reputation Management tool, Mr. Etengoff reports that 90% of his new clients mention his reviews as one of the reasons they chose his law firm over others.

 It’s worth noting that Mr. Etengoff’s law practice is a small firm with just a few employees.
 His success is proof that solo and small legal practices can thrive by focusing on fighting the right battles.